mmish321/GridWorld/answers.md

 ## Set 5

-1. Color direction and location
+1. Color, direction and location
 2. Default color is red and direction is north
 3. The Actor class was created as a class because there are default methods for all actors and it wouldn't feasible to write all the methods within all the subclasses.
 There needs to be a class where you can inherit methods.
 4.No,and actor cannot be put onto a grid twice without removing itself and it can't remove itself twice.
 However it can be placed , remove itself and put back.